 It allows you to use your favorite inshore saltwater spinning rod but target fish species that don’t come in close to shore.
 The use of drone fishing means that you don’t need a large surf rod to get past the waves.

-We will go through the key factors that you should consider before making your purchase including the battery life, range, weight rating, wind rating, release mechanism, and waterproof rating.
+Let’s go through the key factors that you should consider before making your purchase including the battery life, range, weight rating, wind rating, release mechanism, and waterproof rating.

 Most drone batteries only last for 30 minutes.
 Given the high winds you often find on beaches and the additional weight of line and bait it will be carrying, this brings it down to around 20 minutes.

-We generally assume each cast to be around 10 minutes (5 minutes out and 5 minutes back).
+I generally assume each cast to be around 10 minutes (5 minutes out and 5 minutes back).
 So a normal drone will only give you a maximum of 2 casts.

 The range of your drone is determined by three factors – the battery life, the speed, and the transmission signal.

-The transmission signal is the distance that you can still send direction to your drone from your controller.
+The transmission signal is the distance that you can still send directions to your drone from your controller.
 The worst case scenario is seeing your drone flying off into the distance without any ability to bring it back to land.
 This is the absolute maximum distance that you should ever attempt.

 The other piece of the puzzle is the battery.
 If your battery only lasts 20 minutes (especially when loaded up with a few hundred feet of line), then your maximum distance is how far your drone can travel in 10 minutes and then return to land.
 This will also be impacted by the wind.